 Using Employee Feedback to Offer a Better Workplace Experience

-It takes trust, transparency and a whole lot of listening if businesses intend to build a positive work environment.
+Also, it takes trust, transparency, and a whole lot of listening if businesses intend to build a positive work environment.
 It is important not to venture in the direction where the organization’s culture develops on its own.
 Instead, a proactive approach will create a positive environment where employees will thrive.